Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 20. **Force NPC Item Drop** forces any defeared enemy to drop a specified item.
 The item can be changed at will.
 21. **Resolve Fades** allows you to resolve any fades that are currently active and linger on-screen.
 Some examples of these are the Mario heads after each chapter, and when the screen pans to black when transitioning to a new screen.
 22. **Lock Flags** allows you to lock specific variables/flags.
 The **LSW**s and **LSWF**s are local variables/flags that change depending on the area that you're in.
 As such, the cheat will only allow you to lock the flags for one specific area at a time.
 However, you can lock the **LSW** variables for one area, and then lock the **LSWF** flags for a different area.
 The **Set New Area** options allow you to set the current area as the area to store the local flags for.
-    * It is important to note that each **Lock** option allocates memory, so they shouldn't be left on if not in use.
+    * It is important to note that each **Lock** option allocates memory, so they shouldn't be left on when not in use.
 23. **Manage Flags** allows you to manually change a lot of the important flags in the game.
 24. **Clear Area Flags** allows you to clear most of the flags for a specified area.
 A confirmation message is displayed when trying to do so, to prevent accidently clearing flags.
 The flags will be cleared on the next screen transition.